 The 2018 Farm Bill authorizes the U.S. Department of Agriculture’s (USDA) food and agricultural programs through September 30, 2023, and grants The National Institute of Food and Agriculture (NIFA) the authority to continue NIFA's flagship competitive grants program, the Agriculture and Food Research Initiative (AFRI) and advance science in AFRI's six priority areas:

-- Agricultural economics and rural communities
+- Agriculture economics and rural communities

 - Agriculture systems and technology

-- Animal health, production, and products
+- Animal health and production and products

 - Bioenergy, natural resources, and environment

 - Food safety, nutrition, and health

 - Plant health and production and plant products

 In addition to providing the NIFA the authority to run its grant programs, the Farm Bill restored funding to existing, and created new, mandatory programs.